Bootstrapping Code Translation with Weighted Multilanguage Exploration: Experiments and Results

 \subsection{Ablation Study}

-To measure the individual contributions of bootstrapping multilanguage exploration and language-aware weight optimization, we design two variants: \begin{compactitem} \item \textbf{w/o Exploration} removes $\mathcal{D}_{\text{explore}}$, restricting the RL training on the initial pivot seed $\mathcal{D}_\text{seed}$, which only covers P$\to$J/C training data.
+To measure the individual contributions of bootstrapping multilanguage exploration and language-aware weight optimization, we design two variants: \begin{itemize} \item \textbf{w/o Exploration} removes $\mathcal{D}_{\text{explore}}$, restricting the RL training on the initial pivot seed $\mathcal{D}_\text{seed}$, which only covers P$\to$J/C training data.

-\item \textbf{w/o Weighting} removes the language-aware weighting by setting uniform weights (i.e., $w_{i,k}=1$ for all tasks), and thus all samples contribute equally to the RL objective. \end{compactitem}
+\item \textbf{w/o Weighting} removes the language-aware weighting by setting uniform weights (i.e., $w_{i,k}=1$ for all tasks), and thus all samples contribute equally to the RL objective. \end{itemize}

 Table~\ref{tab:ablation} reports CA@1 on HumanEval-X and TransCoder-Test with Qwen3-1.7B.
 Removing either component consistently degrades performance across all six directions.
 On HumanEval-X, disabling exploration leads to an average drop of 4\%, showing that bootstrapped multilingual instances are crucial for improving overall performance.
-Without the exploration pool, the model can only learn from Python-to-X translations, missing critical reverse and cross-lingual patterns (e.g., Java$\to$Python, Java$\to$C++).
+Without the exploration pool, the model can only learn from Python-to-X translations, missing critical reverse and cross-lingual patterns (e.g., J$\to$P, J$\to$C).
 This validates that multilingual bootstrapping is essential in evolving beyond pivot-to-X constraints toward broader multilingual translation tasks.

 Removing language-aware weighting also decreases performance by 2.5\% on average, indicating that reweighting is crucial for improving hard directions.
 This effect is most evident on the challenging P$\to$C tasks.
 Without adaptive weighting, the model tends to over-optimize on easier translation pairs while neglecting harder ones, leading to imbalanced multilingual proficiency.
 The weighting mechanism acts as a curriculum that prevents the policy from getting trapped in exploiting simpler patterns for higher rewards while neglecting the harder tasks.